keichi/hpcmaspa17-pfanalyzer/src/3_literature_review.md

 analyze network activities in an InfiniBand network.
 The tight integration with the job scheduler and a co-designed MPI library allows $\mathit{INAM}^2$ to associate network activities with jobs and MPI processes.
-For instance, it can identify hot spots in the interconnect and inspect which node, job and process is causing the congestion.
-Although $\mathit{INAM}^2$ is a useful tool for system administrators to diagnose performance issues of interconnects, it is not suitable for studying diverse interconnects since it only supports physical clusters.
+For instance, it can identify hot spots in the interconnect and inspect which node, job, and process is causing the congestion.
+Although $\mathit{INAM}^2$ is a useful tool for system administrators to diagnose the performance issues of interconnects, it is not suitable for studying diverse interconnects since it only supports physical clusters.